 - The plaintiff materially performed its contractual obligations (or was excused from having to do so because the other side was required to perform first)

 - The defendant failed to materially perform its obligations

 - The plaintiff suffered harm (monetary loss or otherwise) due to the breach

-Contracts are formed and promises are broken every day all across the world, with a dispute sometimes turning on the meaning of a single word in the contract.
-There are far more complexities than could ever be adequately covered here and each contract is unique in that it may be an issue never clearly decided before.
-You can trust Wright Commercial Litigation to protect you and your interests no matter the type of contract, industry, or complexity involved with a breach of contract, and often do so on a contingency basis with the firm getting paid only if obtaining a recovery.
+Contracts are formed and promises broken every day across the world, with a dispute sometimes turning on the meaning of a single word in the contract.
+There are far more complexities than could ever be adequately covered in a single article and each contract is unique in that it may be an issue never decided before.
+You can trust Wright Commercial Litigation to protect you and your interests no matter the type of contract, industry, or complexity involved with a breach of contract, and often do so on a hybrid or contingency basis with the firm getting paid in full only if obtaining a recovery.

 Important Factors Relevant to a Breach of Contract Claim in Texas

-A contract can be breached in innumerable ways with not all of them treated equally under Texas law.
+A contract can be breached in innumerable ways with not all treated equally under Texas law.
 Some of the circumstances considered whenever a contract is violated may include: